-There are many sources of funding available to help schools implement academic and vocational resources like Project Discovery and Achieve Life Skills.
-Identifying and pursuing these sources of funding can seem daunting.
-Education Associates is here to help by highlighting some of the key funding streams and suggesting how best to utilize them!
+Beyond these four major funds, there are many other sources of funding available to help schools implement academic and vocational resources like Project Discovery and Achieve Life Skills Identifying and pursuing these sources of funding may seem daunting, but Education Associates is here to help.
+Let us highlight some of the key funding streams and suggest how best to utilize them.
+Contact us now!

 The Individuals with Disabilities Education Act (IDEA) ensures that all children with disabilities are entitled to a free appropriate public education to meet their unique needs and prepare them for further education, employment and independent living.
 IDEA funds may be used for programs where students gain key transition skills.

 Project Discovery and Achieve Life Skills curriculum provides a coordinated set of activities to develop a compliant Transition Plan.
 Through Project Discovery, students learn about realistic interests, strengths and preferences and are better prepared to make an informed decision about their post-secondary outcomes.